Data-Rep-MERN-Application/lab_five/README.md

 4. **Test:**
    Open a browser and navigate to `http://localhost:3000` to see the welcome message.

+5. **Change welcome message:**
+   Change welcome message from 'Hello World' to 'Welcome to Data Respresentation & Querying'.

 ### Improvements:
 - **Error handling:** You can add error-handling middleware to catch any server errors:
    ```javascript